-In this article, I'll show you how business models work and why they have proved to be quite effective.
+In this guide, I'll show you how business models work and why they have proved to be quite effective.
 At the end of it all, business modeling is about finding a systematic way to unlock long-term value for an organization.
-In this article, we'll see ten business models examples.
+In this guide, we'll see 26 successful types of business models examples.

 - What is a business model?

 - What are the primary components of a business model?